jamulussoftware/jamuluswebsite/wiki/en/en-Installation-for-Linux.md

 You can install Jamulus from [buster-backports](https://packages.debian.org/de/buster-backports/jamulus) or - if you're on amd64 **Debian**/**Ubuntu** - you may try the compiled .deb packages from GitHub Actions:

 1. Download the [latest .deb file]({{ site.download_root_link }}{{ site.download_file_names.deb-gui }})
-1. Update apt: `sudo apt-get update`
+1. Update apt: `sudo apt update`
 1. Install the package: `sudo apt install /path/to/{{ site.download_file_names.deb-gui }}`.
 1. Since Jamulus needs the JACK server, you have to install it too.
 We recommend to use `QjackCtl` to configure JACK.
-You can install it via `sudo apt-get install qjackctl`
+You can install it via `sudo apt install qjackctl`

 Afterwards you should look at the "[Set up your sound card](#set-up-your-sound-card)" step on this page.

 **Note:** Jamulus (with GUI) is also [included in Debian Bullseye (testing)](https://packages.debian.org/bullseye/jamulus) thanks to [mirabilos](https://github.com/mirabilos).
-If you already use Bullseye, just install Jamulus via `sudo apt-get install jamulus`.
+If you already use Bullseye, just install Jamulus via `sudo apt install jamulus`.

 ---